glorytiger/messeger/README.md

 ## Output example - Login flow
 ![login-flow.png](/docs/login-flow.png)<br>
-*Output shows the requests and attribute data involved for successfully logging in and getting a user's conversations*
+*Output shows the steps involved for logging in and getting a user's conversations*

 ## Note before use
 Any account used with this application risks getting suspended or banned by Facebook.